jianchentech/PythonLesson/pythonProject/BeginnerProject/credentialCreator.md

 ### Step1
-First of all it will create some global variables to store letters (lowercase and uppercase), digits and punctuation respectively as followed:
+First of all it will create some global variables to store letters (lowercase and uppercase), digits and punctuation respectively.
+You can use the following scripts
+directly:
 ```
 import string
-alphabet=list(string.ascii_letters)
+lower_case=list(string.ascii_lowercase)
+upper_case=list(string.ascii_uppercase)
 digit=list(string.digits)
 symbol=list(string.punctuation)
 vowel=['a', 'i', 'e', 'o', 'u']
 ```
+Use the random method to select character from above each list given.
 It needs to use a mixture of numbers, alphabets and other symbols picked up from above lists given to form a random credential string which is unpredictable and cannot easily be memorized.

 1. The components of the credential are represented in the form of arrays.
 2. The credential should start with a Vowel letter from above list.